algolia/docsearch/docs/src/crawler-overview.md

 result.

-Those CSS selectors can be overwritten, and each website actually has its own JSON configuration file that describes in more detail how the crawling should behave.
+Those CSS selectors can be overwritten, and each website actually has its own JSON configuration file that describes in more detail how the crawl should behave.
 You can find the complete list of options in [the related section][2].

 ## When?